This fried tofu recipe is a delicious and complete protein source to add to salads, bowls, curries, and wraps.

 – Turmeric-black pepper fried tofu: sub 2 tsps of turmeric and 1/2 tsp black pepper for paprika, garlic, and chili powder.

-– Refrigerator: store pan-fried tofu leftovers in a bowl, covered with a plate, or in an airtight container, for up to 3 days.
-Remember that the coating absorbs moisture as it sits in the fridge and will lose its crispness.
+Refrigerator: Store fried tofu leftovers in a bowl, covered with a plate, or in an airtight container for up to 3 days.

-– Freezer: we don’t recommend freezing fried tofu because the coating won’t thaw and reheat well.
+Freezer: We don’t recommend freezing this recipe because the coating won’t thaw and reheat well.

-– Reheat: you can warm leftovers in the microwave for 2 minutes or on a non-stick skillet or cast iron pan with a tablespoon of olive oil on medium-high heat for 4 to 5 minutes.
+Reheat: Warm leftovers in the microwave for 2 minutes or on a non-stick skillet or cast iron pan with a tablespoon of olive oil on medium-high heat for 4 to 5 minutes.
+The air fryer works, too.

 Nutrition